Are There Any Fair Gemstone Pricing Formulas?

 I've been a gem dealer for over 30 years.
 Guess how many alexandrites I've seen?
-Not many and certainly not enough to be able to do an honest comparison of colors, inclusions, etc. I only know one person in the US who has the experience to accurately judge the value of these rare gems.
+Not many and certainly not enough to be able to do an honest comparison of colors and color change.
+I only know one person in the US who has the experience to accurately judge the value of these rare gems.

 That being said, I think you're missing the simplicity of pricing your gems.
 Gemstones appraise at top retail value, the highest price at which they're likely to sell.
 You'll never get the same price Tiffany's or a jeweler on Rodeo Drive can demand.
 Nor do you need to, since you don't have their overhead.

 What you need to do is select your product line, calculate your markup, and stay with that.
 Remember that a gem is worth what a buyer and seller can agree on.
 The bottom line is if you're making enough money.
-Period.

 Donald Clark, CSM IMG

 How Do Aquamarines Form?

 When you join the IGS community, you get trusted diamond & gemstone information when you need it.